Keyphrase Extraction Task

 - output: a Keyphrase List.

-- It can be solved by a Keyphrase Extraction System (that applies a keyphrase extraction algorithm).
+- It can be solved by a Keyphrase Extraction System (that implements a keyphrase extraction algorithm).

 - It can range from being a Manual Keyphrase Extraction Task to being an Automatic Keyphrase Extraction Task.